GriffithsLab/GSoC_2020_SB/README.md

 ## Description

 The current tests available validate features observed in the neural power spectrum.
 The simulated neural power spectrum tested is wrapped in a model class, NeuralPowerSpectra, which implements the capability classe ProducesPowerSpectrum.
 The frequency, spectrum and frequency range values of the neural power spectrum of interest is required.
-The tests developed are able to:
+Each unit test correspond to a different usage of SciUnit.
+The three tests developed:
-1) Determine wether a peak is present within a specific frequency range
+1) Determine wether a peak is present within a specific frequency range.
+This is a model versus feature unit test.
+The tests checks wether a certain feature is produced by the model.
-2) Compare the band power of a model against an observation (also possible to compare the detected peaks power)
+2) Compare the band power of a model against an observation (also possible to compare the detected peaks power).
+This corresponds to a model versus empirical data unit test.
+The model is tested against the data.
-3) Compare two models against each other by computing the correlation coefficient
+3) Compare two models against each other by computing the correlation coefficient.
+The final test is a model versus model test.
+The model is tested against a reference modeL.

 Complete [examples](https://github.com/GriffithsLab/GSoC_2020_SB/tree/master/examples) on how to run each tests are presented in the folder ‘examples’ in separate files.
 All the tests first parametrize the neural power spectrum with the FOOOF tool and compute the score of interest.